Patent Search Vendor : 30 Questions You Must Ask While Choosing – Webinar

 Forecast Capabilities Required to Increase or Decrease Resources

-Continuing from that, that’s actually very important for a client, or for someone like you to understand.
+That’s actually very important for a client, or for someone like you to understand.
 A patent search vendor can actually not manage the peaks alone without the help from the client.
 They will need your support, as well, to actually be able to handle it.
 However, it’s important to ask, especially from your end, what kind of information do they require for them to be able to forecast and any increase or decrease of resources that they might have to do.
 It is just a very important and critical question to ask.
 It is so that you are aware that the kind of information that you will have to send across to them.

 Company Pricing Models

-Let’s move on to the next question, again, another straightforward question that most of you would already be asking.
-However, just certain pointers that I wanted to highlight here.
-It is that are there any specific fixed pricing models that these companies might have?
+Are there any specific fixed pricing models that these companies might have?
 Are there any success-based or contingency-based fee models that these companies provide?
 Rather, if you are interested in an SBA relationship or a longer term engagement setups?

 Try and understand what the differences are.
 Also, know what the advantages are that you can get from opting for such FTE setups as compared to your on-demand rates.
 That comparison is again very good external information to have.